lnaslund/CWA-Paper/README.md

 # Code for Nonpoint Source Pollution Policy Paper
-Authors: Nathan Tomczyk, Laura Naslund, Carolyn Cummins
+Authors: Nathan Tomczyk, Laura Naslund, Carolyn Cummins, Emily V. Bell, Phillip Bumpers, Amy D. Rosemond

 # Abstract
 The Clean Water Act (CWA) of 1972 regulates water quality in US inland waters under a system of cooperative federalism in which states are delegated implementation and enforcement authority of CWA provisions by the U.S. Environmental Protection Agency.
 We leveraged heterogeneity in state implementation of the CWA to evaluate the efficacy of its nonpoint source provisions in reducing nutrient pollution, the leading cause of water quality impairment in US inland waters.
 We used national survey data to estimate changes in nutrient concentrations over a decade and evaluated the effect of state-level policy implementation.
 We found no evidence to support an effect of i) grant spending on nonpoint source pollution remediation, ii) nutrient criteria development, or iii) water quality monitoring intensity on 10-year trends in nutrient concentrations.
 These results suggest that the current federal policy paradigm for improving water quality is not creating desired outcomes.